umbraco/UmbracoDocs/Contribute/Code-samples/index.md

 ---
 meta.Title: "Code samples - Best practices"
-meta.Description: "We highly recommend supporting your documentation articles with code samples.
+description: "We highly recommend supporting your documentation articles with code samples.
 Make sure the samples follow our best practices outlined in this article."
 ---

 # Code samples